ONSdigital/Statistical-Method-Specifications/MoR_methodological_spec.md

 #### 6.1.1 Respondent Filtering and Matching

-When calculating growth ratios, the method considers all cleaned, non-zero respondent data for both the target and predictive period.
+When calculating growth ratios, the method considers all cleaned, non-zero (unless chosen otherwise) respondent data for both the target and predictive period.

+It is best practice to exclude zeros when finding matched pairs however, if the input data set has a high prevalence of zeros in the target variable, then the user can choose to include zeros when finding matched pairs for forwards and backwards imputation.
+This includes zeros in either the target variable or predictive variable, or both.

 Only respondents present in both the target and predictive period and the same imputation class can form a matched pair.